UT Tyler Honors Program

 Most importantly, the Honors Peer Mentoring Program contributes to the vertical integration of Honors students by allowing students from different classes to connect with one another.

-In the Honors Program at UT Tyler, we call Peer Mentors "Bigs" and the mentees "Littles."
-Being an Honors "Big" is an opportunity to serve the Honors Program community, one that cultivates academics, networking, friendship and the life of the mind.
-Being an Honors "Big" is an excellent resume builder.
-The Honors "Bigs" and "Littles" Program provides students with the opportunity to enhance leadership and communication skills, as well as to increase awareness of others’ sensitivities.
+In the Honors Program at UT Tyler, each mentor will be paired with 1-2 incoming first-year Honors students.
+Being an Honors mentor is an opportunity to serve the Honors Program community, one that cultivates scholarship, networking, friendship and the life of the mind.
+Being an Honors mentor is an excellent resume builder.
+The Honors peer mentoring program provides students with the opportunity to enhance leadership and communication skills, as well as to increase awareness of others’ sensitivities.

-In order to be a "Big" you must:
+In order to be an Honors mentor you must:

 - Have at least sophomore standing.